 The dentist will first numb the tooth using a local anaesthetic.
-They will then remove the infected pulp and drain any abscess.
+They will then make a small hole in the top of the tooth, remove the infected pulp and drain any abscess.
 The root canal is then cleaned and shaped ready for the filling.
 A temporary filling will be placed in the tooth and it will be left to settle for a couple of weeks.
 Once all the infection has cleared the tooth will be permanently filled.
 In order to strengthen and protect the tooth it may be necessary to crown the tooth at a later date.

 Although some root canal treatments can be completed within one appointment, most are done over two or more sessions with your dentist.
 This is because they are a time consuming, highly skilled procedure.